JeSuisSurGithub/Wysynth/README.md

 # Synth
-For now just a digital oscillator (SAW or SQUARE) outputting to a MCP4921 from a Tang Nano 20K
+For now just a digital oscillator (SAW or SQUARE) outputting to a MCP4921 from a Tang Nano 20K The input keys are fed through UART with a BLE HM-10 module

 ### Notes
 I tried briefly outputting with a DAC0808 in a hacky 0-5V configuration and some conditioning,